 - genuinely connect and interact with other business owners – partnerships will often develop naturally as you chat and share and support one another

-There are an infinite number of ways we can work together with other business owners to market our businesses and sell our things.
+There are an infinite number of ways we can work together with other business owners to market our businesses and sell our things or services.
 Alone, we are pretty remarkable women.
 Together we are unstoppable!
-So put yourself out there right now and start seeking out other biz builders to connect with.
+So put yourself out there right now and start seeking out other business builders to connect with.